Jorge Polanco Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The lefty's last time out came on Saturday against the Seattle Mariners, when he threw four innings, surrendering four earned runs while allowing seven hits.
+- The righty's last time out came on Sunday against the Seattle Mariners, when he went 5 1/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.